lixun910/rgeoda/README.md

 ### Installation

-NOTE: we are working to make rgeoda avaiable in CRAN, so that it could be installed easily.
+NOTE: we are working to make rgeoda avaiable in CRAN.
 Once it's available on CRAN, one could install it using

 ```R
 install.packages("rgeoda")
 ```

+[Status]: NOT AVAILABLE

 #### Build and install from source code

-In R console, use install.packages() function to install rgeoda from its **source pacakge**:
+In R console, one can use devtools to install rgeoda from its **source pacakge**:

 ```R
 devtools::install_github("lixun910/rgeoda")